SAP-samples/btp-cap-genai-rag/docs/tutorial/4-test/1-CreateSubscription.md

-# Create a Subscription
+# Create a Subscription (Multitenant only)

-Follow the next steps to create a new SaaS Subscription within a dedicated Subscriber Subaccount.
+> **Important** - This chapter is only relevant for the multitenant version of our AI Sample Scenario.
+In a single tenant setup, you can directly access your application using the Cloud Foundry Route or Virtual Service created for your Application Router.

 1. Create a new Subscriber Subaccount in the same SAP BTP region where your Provider Subaccount is allocated.